Ergodic properties of sum- and max-stable stationary random fields via null and positive group actions: Stationary sum-stable random fields

-The measurability of $\vv X$ allows us to choose $(S,\mu)$ in~\eqref{rep:integralRep} to be a {standard Lebesgue space} and the functions $(t,s)\mapsto f_t(s)$ to be jointly measurable (see, e.g.,\ Proposition 11.1.1 and Theorem 13.2.1 in~\cite{samorodnitsky94stable}).
-Relation \eqref{rep:integralRep} will be also referred to as a {\em spectral representation} of the random field $\vv X$.
+All measurable S$\alpha$S random fields $\vv X$ have a spectral representation (\ref{repintegralRep}), where $(S,\mu)$ can be chosen to be a {standard Lebesgue space} and the functions $(t,s)\mapsto f_t(s)$ to be jointly measurable (see, e.g., Proposition 11.1.1 and Theorem 13.2.1 in~\cite{samorodnitsky94stable}).